Whats in your Cart?

 Out of these 4 pathways fall my 4 Personal Sustainability Principles.

 Take a look below, and ask, where are you are doing well, and what could you improve?
-What do you need to prioritise for 2021 to avoid a personal energy crisis?
+What do you need to prioritise to avoid a personal energy crisis?

 1 Listen to your body when it’s talking to you rather than wait until it yells and screams.
-(Here’s a simple five-minute body scan to help you practise connecting with your body)
+(Here’s a simple five-minute body scan and a list of 10 simple ways you can practise connecting with your body.)

 2 Reduce reliance on non-renewable energy (especially caffeine and sugar) and increase reliance on renewable sources of energy for the human body, such as movement, meditation, good food, healthy breathing patterns, sleep and powernaps.
 (Changing habits can be hard!
 Get help if you are struggling)